 The average cost of food rose 8.2% during the past year - the steepest rise in 18 years.

 The biggest jumps were for supermarket items: grocery foods rose 12.1% - much of that linked to increases in the cost of butter, cheese and milk - while fruit and vegetables rose 8.7%.

 Meat, poultry and fish increased 4.4%.
 In the last month alone, the average cost of food went up 1.3%.

 Households and companies also had to cope with stronger electricity prices as drought conditions affected power generation.

 Despite the annual rate now exceeding the Reserve Bank's target band, most economists expect the bank will start lowering the Official Cash Rate from September on mounting evidence that the economy is in recession.

 Goldman Sachs JBWere economist Shamubeel Eaqub says the situation is volatile, making it difficult for the bank to know when to lower interest rates.

 The Official Cash Rate, currently 8.25%, was set in July last year.

-Chris Worthington, an economist from consultancy firm Infometrics, says inflation has not yet reached its high point and may soon reach 5%.
+Meanwhile an economist from Infometrics says inflation has not yet reached its high point and may soon reach 5%.